 Fife Lake real estate is some of the most expensive in Michigan, although Fife Lake house values don't compare to the most expensive real estate in the U.S.

-Fife Lake is a blue-collar town, with 36.16% of people working in blue-collar occupations, while the average in America is just 27.7%.
-Overall, Fife Lake is a village of sales and office workers, construction workers and builders, and service providers.
-There are especially a lot of people living in Fife Lake who work in office and administrative support (18.08%), sales jobs (13.56%), and healthcare suport services (6.21%).
+Unlike some villages where white-collar or blue-collar occupations dominate the local economy, Fife Lake is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, Fife Lake is a village of sales and office workers, professionals, and construction workers and builders.
+There are especially a lot of people living in Fife Lake who work in office and administrative support (17.49%), sales jobs (10.93%), and management occupations (6.01%).

 Fife Lake is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The people who call Fife Lake home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Fife Lake residents report their race to be White, followed by Asian.
-Important ancestries of people in Fife Lake include German, Irish, English, Polish, and French.
+The greatest number of Fife Lake residents report their race to be White.
+Important ancestries of people in Fife Lake include German, Irish, English, Polish, and Finnish.

 The most common language spoken in Fife Lake is English.
 Other important languages spoken here include Italian and Polish.